Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/trng/src/trng.rst

 Block Diagram
 --------------------------
-The block diagram of TRNG is shown in Figure 1-1.
+The block diagram of TRNG is shown as below.

 .. figure:: ../figures/trng_block_diagram.svg
    :scale: 115%
    :align: center

-   Figure 1-1 TRNG block diagram
+   TRNG block diagram

 The TRNG includes the following sub-modules: